 Technically, this means a run-on sentence is a sentence that includes multiple independent clauses that are not connected correctly.
 This will happen when there are multiple clauses that are connected without the use of correct punctuation or coordinating or subordinating conjunctions.

 In fact, those three tools (punctuation, coordinating conjunctions, and subordinating conjunctions) will be how you fix run-ons, and you’ll get to them in a bit.
 First, you need to learn how to spot the problem.

-Run-on sentences really are a problem because they can be very confusing for your readers; they make your sentences unclear.
+And run-on sentences really are a problem, because they can be very confusing for your readers; they make your writing unclear.
 Thus, you need to become an expert at tracking them down.

 2a.
 Comma Splices